Doug Scott Lectures

 For further information and tickets contact Denise Prior T. 07986 372558 / e. firstname.lastname@example.org

-Full details of the lectures, including booking arrangements, will be posted on the 2018 Lecture page in due course.
+Full details of all Doug's lectures, including booking arrangements, will be posted on the 2019 Lecture page as they are arranged.